OsaPL/Versus-Brawl/Mapping guidelines.md

 1. Place 👻checkpointPrefab
 2. Move spawnpoints to your desired position

 5. Setup level parameters to your liking (like checkPointsNeeded, blockRaceChange, spawnTime etc.)

+Linking checkpoint to any other objects will switch the enabled flag and send in an `switch` event, good for opening doorway, disabling walls, spawning in weapons etc.

+If you wish your item to be stay disabled until checkpoint activation, add `KeepDisabled` parameter to the object (no value needed)